Pope 'begs for God's forgiveness' for sexual abuse scandal - Journal du Cameroun

 The pope met eight abuse victims on Saturday, including a woman assaulted by a priest when she was in hospital aged 13.

-Paul Jude Redmond, who was illegally adopted from a Church-run “mother and baby home” because his mother was unmarried, also met the pope.
-He said the pontiff appeared “genuinely shocked” by the stories of abuse.
+The pope was particularly moved by the plight of unmarried girls forced to give up their children for adoption.

-But at a news conference in Dublin on Saturday by the group Ending Clergy Abuse (ECA), victim Mark Vincent Healey said the pope’s speech in Dublin was a “total missed opportunity”.
+“I had never heard of it,” he said.
+“It was painful for me, but accompanied by the consolation of being able to help clarify these things,” he said.

-“We’re still waiting.
-We’re left with uncertain silence.
-When is he going to act?
-What is he going to do?”
+Paul Jude Redmond, who was illegally adopted from a Church-run “mother and baby home” because his mother was unwed, also met the pope and said he appeared “genuinely shocked” by the stories of abuse.

 – Silent vigil –